Myzraev/HouseMarr/characters/tybar_heraton.md

 # Tybar Heraton
 **Lord Inquisitor, Ordo Hereticus**

-*"Quick description"*
+Lord Inquisitor of the Ordo Hereticus.
+Master of the Crucis Conclave of the inquisition.
+Controls or oversees most inquisitorial operations throughout the Crucis Reach.

 ## Bio
-*"Full biography, further split into subheadings if necessary."*

 ## Abilities
-*"Description of the character's known skills, talents, and abilities"*

 ## Wargear
-*"List of notable wargear used by the character"*